calvous/Surface-Fakedev/README.md

         path = "/etc/fakedev/power_supply/BAT1/uevent"  <-------------
 }
 ```
-The python script is originally from @qzed proof of concept and can be found here:
+The python script is originally from @qzed's proof of concept and can be found here:
 https://gist.github.com/qzed/01a93568efb863f1b7887f0f375c03fc
 I only modified it to fit the output to the uevent file format.
 I don't no anything about python
 so please bare with me.
 The script works that's all we need for now.